Genco (GNK)

 12. Is Now The Time To Buy Genco?

 We see the value of companies helping their customers, but in the case of Genco, we’re out.
-For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its admirable gross margins indicate the mission-critical nature of its offerings, the downside is its projected EPS for the next year is lacking.
+First off, its revenue growth was weak over the last five years.
+And while its admirable gross margins indicate the mission-critical nature of its offerings, the downside is its declining operating margin shows the business has become less efficient.
 On top of that, its cash profitability fell over the last five years.

-Genco’s P/E ratio based on the next 12 months is 21.6x.
-This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
+Genco’s P/E ratio based on the next 12 months is 15.8x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
 There are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.